threatwinds/api-docs/search/simple-search.md

 # Simple Search

 This API endpoint allows you to search for threat intelligence entities using a simple query language.
 It's designed for straightforward searches where you want to find entities matching specific criteria without constructing complex queries.
+For more sophisticated search capabilities, see the [Advanced Search](/search/advanced-search) documentation.

 **Endpoint:** https://intelligence.threatwinds.com/api/search/v1/entities/simple